FAQ’S

 Do you do retouching?

-Yes! we retouch all photos that are chosen to be printed and included in your album.
+Yes!
 Generally, we provide basic color corrections and minimal retouching for your proofs.
+We retouch all photos that are chosen to be printed and included in your album.
 Should you require extensive retouching on a photo we will review it with you and provide you a quote to complete the work.

 Yes, all of your proofs are viewable online by anyone, anywhere in the world through your password protected site we provide.
 This site allows your friends and family to order any of the photos online.